dev-protocol/protocol/docs/WHITEPAPER.md

 ### Calculating Distributions

-The Distributor Contract calculates the number of Dev Tokens to be distributed as soon as it is created.
+The calculation of the number of distributions is through by the Distributor Contracts `distribution()` function.

 The Repository Contract's distribution calculation uses the following variables.

-- `v` = Total number of new tokens to be issued
-- `d` = Number of downloads of the npm package recorded in the target Repository Contract over a specified period
+- `p` = Number of downloads of the target package in a specified period
-- `ad` = Sum of `d` values from every Repository Contract
+- `t` = Specified period
+- `l` = Last number of downloads(per day) for target package
+- `d` = Total downloads per day
+- `m` = Mint volume per day

+The basic idea is determined by the total number of downloads(per day) and the ratio of each download (per day).
+Every time a calculation is performed, the total download number is overridden and used for the next calculation.

 The equation is as follows.

 ```
-distributions = v * (d+b) / ad
+distributions = (p / t) / (d - l + (p / t)) * m * t
 ```

+After this calculation, `l` is overridden by the value of`(d - l + (p / t)`.

 The Distributor Contract mints Dev Tokens for the Repository Contract according to the number of tokens to be distributed.
 For this reason, the Distributor Contract should also have permission to mint Dev Tokens.

-When ended this calculate, the calculation reward is transferred to the sender(distributor).

 ### Receiving Distributed Tokens